 vaccine is also more effective if given at an earlier age.
 This is partly because pre-teens produce more antibody after HPV vaccination than older teens.
 HPV vaccines can be given at the same time as other vaccines.

 Most children who get the first dose of HPV vaccine before their 15th birthday need two doses.
 The doses should be given 6 to 12 months apart.

 People who start the HPV vaccine series at age 15 or later and younger people with certain immune conditions need three doses.
 The doses should be given over a six-month period (0, two and six months).

 Is the HPV vaccine safe?

 As with any vaccine, a child might have pain or redness in the arm after the injection.
-Some preteens and teens can faint after any type of procedure, so it’s a good idea to have them sit in the doctor's office or waiting room for about 15 minutes after any shot.
+In any type of medical procedure, it is not uncommon that preteens or teens might faint.
+For that reason, we ask kids or teens to sit in the doctor's office or waiting room for about 15 minutes after any shot.

 HPV infections are so common that nearly all people will get at least one type of HPV at some time in their life.
 Sometimes, these infections do not go away.
 They last longer and cause cancer later in life.
 When kids get vaccinated, it protects them from cancer caused by HPV for a lifetime.
 Ask your pediatrician at your next checkup or schedule an appointment soon if your child or teen has not started the HPV vaccine series by the time they are 9-12 years old.